this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - mud_units
      - mud weight units (String)

-This function calculates the length of dry pipe that can be pulled out of hole before the overbalance pressure is lost.
+This function calculates the length of dry pipe that can be pulled out of the hole before the overbalance pressure is lost.
 The function takes in four value inputs(Integers or Floats) and four units input(String).
 To see the range of overbalance pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of displacement volume, and annular units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.

 .. code:: python